Pulkit0511/GC-Civil1/README.md

 curl -sSL https://get.wasp-lang.dev/installer.sh | sh
 ```

-ℹ️ Wasp requires Node.js and will warn you if it is missing: check below for more details.
+ℹ️ Wasp requires Node.js v18.18.0 and will warn you if it is missing.

 Then, create a new app by running:
 ```